History of the periodic table: Ether

 By 1904, Mendeleev's table rearranged several elements, and included the noble gases along with most other newly discovered elements.
 It still had the dead zone, and a row zero was added above hydrogen and helium to include coronium and the ether, which were widely believed to be elements at the time.
 Although the Michelson–Morley experiment in 1887 cast doubt on the possibility of a luminiferous ether as a space-filling medium, physicists set constraints for its properties.
 Mendeleev believed it to be a very light gas, with an atomic weight several orders of magnitude smaller than that of hydrogen.
 He also postulated that it would rarely interact with other elements, similar to the noble gases of his group zero, and instead permeate substances at a velocity of 2250 km per second.

-Mendeleev was not satisfied with the lack of understanding of the nature of this periodicity; this would only be possible with the understanding of composition of atom.
+Mendeleev was not satisfied with the lack of understanding of the nature of this periodicity; this would only be possible through the understanding of the composition of the atom.
 However, Mendeleev firmly believed that future would only develop the notion rather than challenge it and reaffirmed his belief in writing in 1902.